basvandenberg/ng-select/README.md

 of this project is therefore changed from angular2-select to ng-select (since angular-select was not available on npm anymore).*

-*The npm package `angular2-select` will be deprecated, the upcoming beta.4 version will only be available as `ng-select`.
-Therefore, for upgrading to beta.4 (which is not yet released) you will need to reinstall the npm package:*
+*The npm package `angular2-select` is deprecated, releases 1.0.0-beta.4 and higher are only available as `ng-select`.
+For upgrading to beta.4 you will need to reinstall the npm package:*
 ```
 npm uninstall --save angular2-select
 npm install --save ng-select